wedevelopnl/silverstripe-installer/README.md

 At Webmen we use Fontawesome PRO.
 You can find the `.npmrc` key in BitWarden.

+If you don't have Fontawesome PRO, remove FontAwesome PRO from `package.json`

 ## ESlint
 Could be useful to enable in phpstorm (settings -> search for 'eslint' -> automatic eslint configuration)